microsoft/vsts-team-calendar/overview.md

 ## Learn more about this extension

+The source to this extension is available on GitHub: [Microsoft/vso-team-calendar](https://github.com/microsoft/vso-team-calendar).
+Feel free to take and modify.
+You can also contribute new event sources to this extension.

-To learn more about Extensions, see the [overview of extensions](https://www.visualstudio.com/en-us/integrate/extensions/overview).
+To learn more about developing an extension for Visual Studio Online, see the [overview of extensions](https://www.visualstudio.com/en-us/integrate/extensions/overview).